luis815/albion_online_items_mongodb/README.md

 ## Learning opportunity

-* Used JavaScript (NodeJS) as the preffered language for the project
+* Used JavaScript (NodeJS) as the prefered language for the project
 * Populated a MongoDB database using Mongoose ODM
 * Provided a re-usable mongoose schema
 * Used CLI MongoDB management tools to create dump file / backup.